yz89089/yz89089.github.io/index.md

 #### 🔍Project Overview：<br>
 Aimed to collect, analyze and improve the quality of large-scale campus news text data from different sources, focusing on text search, keyword extraction, sensitive content detection, and text management.<br>
 #### 🛠 My Role & Contribution：<br>
-- Responsible for designing and implementing the text preprocessing pipeline using Python, including data cleaning, keyword extraction with TextRank, and sensitive word detection based on a custom dictionary.
+- Responsible for designing and implementing the text preprocessing pipeline using Python, including data cleaning, keyword extraction with TextRank, and sensitive word detection based on a custom dictionary.<br>
 - Worked with teammates to define interface requirements for frontend-backend integration.<br>

 #### ⚠️Key Challenges：<br>
 -  Interpreting vague business needs and translating them into feasible algorithmic solutions.<br>
 -  Managing two versions of code in different languages (Python and Java) before merging and deployment. <br>